Electric generator: Self-excitation

 As the requirements for larger scale power generation increased, a new limitation rose: the magnetic fields available from permanent magnets.
-Diverting a small amount of the power generated by the generator to an electromagnetic field coil allowed the generator to produce substantially more power.
+Diverting a small amount of the power generated by the generator to an electromagnetic field coil mounted on the rotor allowed the generator to produce substantially more power.
 This concept was dubbed self-excitation.

 The field coils are connected in series or parallel with the armature winding.
 When the generator first starts to turn, the small amount of remanent magnetism present in the iron core provides a magnetic field to get it started, generating a small current in the armature.
 This flows through the field coils, creating a larger magnetic field which generates a larger armature current.
 This "bootstrap" process continues until the magnetic field in the core levels off due to saturation and the generator reaches a steady state power output.

 Very large power station generators often utilize a separate smaller generator to excite the field coils of the larger.
 In the event of a severe widespread power outage where islanding of power stations has occurred, the stations may need to perform a black start to excite the fields of their largest generators, in order to restore customer power service.

-Specialized types of generator
+Specialised types of generator

 Direct current (DC)

 A dynamo uses commutators to produce direct current.
 It is self-excited, i.e. its field electromagnets are powered by the machine's own output.
 Other types of DC generators use a separate source of direct current to energize their field magnets.